What Make Up The Cell Membrane

 Membrane Proteins

 Embedded within the lipid bilayer are various proteins that perform a wide range of functions, including transport, signaling, and structural support.
-These proteins can be classified into two main categories: integral membrane proteins and peripheral membrane proteins.
+Consider this: these proteins can be classified into two main categories: integral membrane proteins and peripheral membrane proteins.
 Integral membrane proteins are embedded within the lipid bilayer, with hydrophobic regions that interact with the lipid tails and hydrophilic regions that extend into the aqueous environment.
 Peripheral membrane proteins are not embedded in the lipid bilayer but are associated with the membrane through interactions with integral membrane proteins or lipid head groups.

 Carbohydrates